Sarthakagarwal22/currency-converter/README.md

 # currency-converter

-This is a simple project, where in you can check the exchange rates of currencies, according to the data provied by (https://exchangeratesapi.io/).The application is fully responsive and works seamlessly on mobile phones, tablets and laptops.
+This is a simple project, where in you can check the exchange rates of currencies, according to the data provied by https://exchangeratesapi.io/.
+The application is fully responsive and works seamlessly on mobile phones, tablets and laptops.
 You can also view the % drop or gain in the currency when compared to previous day.

 View the project, live [here](https://jolly-visvesvaraya-153452.netlify.com/)

 ### Functionalities

 You can change the base currecny to any one from the drop down.
-The application will make a get request to [https://exchangeratesapi.io/] with the corresponding base currency and give you exchange rates against it.
+The application will make a get request to https://exchangeratesapi.io/ with the corresponding base currency and give you exchange rates against it.
 You can also search for a specific symbol by typing in the search bar, without worrying about the case you type in, i.e. you can search in lower case too.
 You wont find the base currency in the exchange rate table.

 The project has been build using the following technologies